 Professor of Medicinal Chemistry, University of Parma, Italy.

 My research interests are related to drug design, structure-activity relationships and molecular modelling applied to compounds of pharmaceutical interest.

-Physicist, in 1996 he started his studies in Macromolecular Crystallography at the Advanced Biotechnology Center, Genova (I).
-In 1997 he achieved the Advanced Certificate in Principles of Protein Structures (PPS).
-Birkbeck College, University of London, UK. and in 1998 he spent a period at the “York Structural Biology Laboratory”, York University, York, UK for a Macromolecular crystallography traineeship.
-He participated to the NASA expeditions STS100/ISS6A and STS110/ISS7A, by designing experiment of protein crystallization onboard the International Space Station (ISS).
+A physicist; in 1996 Camillo Rosano started his studies in Macromolecular Crystallography at the Advanced Biotechnology Center, Genova (I).
+In 1997 he achieved the Advanced Certificate in Principles of Protein Structures (PPS), Birkbeck College, University of London, UK, and in 1998 he spent a period at the “York Structural Biology Laboratory” York University, York, UK for a Macromolecular crystallography traineeship.
+He participated to the NASA expeditions STS100/ISS6A and STS110/ISS7A by designing experiment of protein crystallization on-board the International Space Station (ISS).
 Director of different Courses and Workshops, he is the author/coauthor of more than 100 peer-reviewed scientific publications.

-Camillo Rosano has the Habilitation as Full Professor in Biochemistry and Habilitation as Full Professor in Applied Biology.
-Italian Ministry for University, Education and Research (MIUR), 2012
+Dr. Rosano is a Full Professor in Biochemistry and Full Professor in Applied Biology.
+Italian Ministry for University, Education and Research (MIUR), 2012.